al8n/smear/README.md

 ## Overview

 **Smear** is a high-performance GraphQL parser library built on parser combinators.
-It provides zero-copy parsing for the GraphQL draft specification and is designed to enable anyone to develop GraphQL-like Schema Definition Languages (SDLs) using reusable parser combinators.
+It provides zero-copy parsing for the GraphQL draft specification and is designed to enable anyone to develop GraphQL-like Domain Specific Languages (DSLs) using reusable parser combinators.

 ### Key Features

 - **Thread-Safe & Concurrent**: AST is `Send + Sync` when using thread-safe source types, enabling parallel schema compilation and batched query processing across multiple threads
 - **True Zero-Copy**: All tokens and AST nodes hold slices into the original source—no string allocations, minimal memory footprint, maximum performance
-- **Both AST & CST**: Choose Abstract Syntax Trees for fast execution or Concrete Syntax Trees (lossless) for tooling that preserves formatting
+- **Dual Token Streams**: Choose `SyntacticToken` (fast, skips trivia) for servers or `LosslessToken` (complete, preserves all formatting) for tooling
 - **Generic Over Source Types**: Works seamlessly with `&str`, `&[u8]`, `bytes::Bytes`, `hipstr::{HipStr, HipByt}`, and custom source types
 - **Highly Customizable**: Three-layer scaffold architecture with reusable combinators for building custom GraphQL-like DSLs
 - **Draft Spec Compliant**: Fully implements the GraphQL draft specification with comprehensive error reporting